NICOTROL- nicotine inhalant

 Tobacco smoke, which has been shown to be harmful to the fetus, contains nicotine, hydrogen cyanide, and carbon monoxide.
 The NICOTROL Inhaler does not deliver hydrogen cyanide and carbon monoxide.
 However, nicotine has been shown in animal studies to cause fetal harm.
 It is therefore presumed that NICOTROL Inhaler can cause fetal harm when administered to a pregnant woman.
 The effect of nicotine delivery by NICOTROL Inhaler has not been examined in pregnancy (See PRECAUTIONS).
 Therefore, pregnant smokers should be encouraged to attempt cessation using educational and behavioral interventions before using pharmacological approaches.
 If NICOTROL Inhaler is used during pregnancy, or if the patient becomes pregnant while using it, the patient should be apprised of the potential hazard to the fetus.

 This product contains nicotine and should be kept out of the reach of children and pets.
-The amounts of nicotine that are tolerated by adult smokers can produce symptoms of poisoning and could prove fatal if the nicotine from the NICOTROL Inhaler is inhaled, ingested, or buccally absorbed by children or pets.
+The amounts of nicotine that are tolerated by adult smokers can produce signs and symptoms of poisoning and could prove fatal if the nicotine from the NICOTROL Inhaler is inhaled, ingested, or buccally absorbed by children or pets.
+Suspected nicotine poisoning in a child should be considered a medical emergency and treated immediately.
 A cartridge contains about 60% of its initial drug content when it is discarded, which is about 6 mg.
 Patients should be cautioned to keep both the used and unused cartridges of NICOTROL Inhaler out of the reach of children and pets.

 All components of the NICOTROL Inhaler system should also be kept out of the reach of children and pets to avoid accidental swallowing and choking.